-The Contractor must notify all members and potential enrollees that translated written materials are available and provide information on how to access.
-All written materials that are critical to obtaining services, including at a minimum, provider directories, enrollee handbooks, appeal and grievance notices, and denial and termination notices shall be provided in English and Spanish, and any additional prevalent languages identified by FSSA, upon FSSA's or the member's request.
+The Contractor shall make written information available in the language requested by the member.
+See Section 4.7.3.
 At the time of enrollment with the Contractor, the State shall provide the primary language of each member.
 The Contractor shall utilize this information to ensure communication materials are distributed in the appropriate language.
-The Contractor shall also identify additional languages that are prevalent among the Contractor's membership.
-For purposes of this requirement, prevalent language is defined as any language spoken by at least three percent (3%) of the general population in the Contractor's service area or three percent (3%) of the Contractor's membership in a region.
-Written information must be provided in any such prevalent languages identified by the Contractor.
+In addition, the Contractor shall identify additional languages that are prevalent among the Contractor's membership.
+For purposes of this requirement, prevalent language is defined as any language spoken by at least three percent (3%) of the general population in the Contractor's service area.
+Written information shall be readily provided to members in any such prevalent languages identified by the Contractor.
+Other non-prevalent languages shall be provided to the member following the requirements outlined in Section 4.7.3.

 As required by 42 CFR 438.10(d)(3), the Contractor shall take into consideration the special needs of the member or potential enrollee with disabilities or limited English proficiency and make auxiliary aids available upon request, at no cost.
 Additionally, per this regulation, the Contractor shall ensure that written materials that are critical to obtaining services also include taglines in the State's top fifteen (15) prevalent non-English languages and in a conspicuously visible font size, explaining the availability of written translation or oral interpretation to understand the information provided, information on how to request auxiliary aids and services, and include the toll-free and TTY/TDY telephone number of the Contractor's member/customer service unit.
 For other significant publications and significant communications, a tagline must be included in the State's top two languages spoken by limited English proficient populations.
+The Contractor will provide auxiliary aids and services, like qualified interpreters or information in accessible formats, free of charge and in a timely manner, to ensure an equal opportunity to participate in the program.